“You may have the universe if I may have Italy.”Guiseppe Verdi

 - Wear good sturdy shoes.
 This is an old country with many cobblestone streets, uneven pavement, potholes, and streets so narrow that cars brush you.

 - The Italian roads are good.
 Major highways are easy to negotiate, back roads, even small towns are quite safe but narrow.
 Mountain roads might be best if you had some sense of adventure.
-Toll roads, “autostrada,” are designated with the letter A and are very modern.
+Toll roads, “autostrada,” with the letter A and are very modern.
 Speed traps and cameras are common.
 Italians drive fast but don’t tend to be aggressive.
 An International Drivers license is important in Italy.

 - Without a rental, you will miss so much of the magic of Italy.
 There are off-beaten villages, tiny wineries, and wonderful eateries awaiting your discovery.
 So much to love!!